What Is a Bear Market vs. Bull Market?

 What Is a Bull Market?

 If you’re an investor, a bull market is a very good thing.
 In bullish times, stock market prices are in a well-defined uptrend.
-Although different investors and commentators have different definitions of what exactly a bull market is, the U.S. Securities & Exchange Commission defines a bull market as a rise of 20% or more in a broad market index over at least two months to be a bull market.
+Although different investors and commentators have different definitions of what exactly a bull market is, the U.S. Securities & Exchange Commission defines a bull market as a rise of 20% or more in a broad market index over at least two months.
 In a general sense, however, a bull market is one in which a large percentage of stocks are moving upwards over a sustained period of time.

 While this sweeping definition may refer to the market as a whole, investors can also refer to different segments of the market as being bullish, even if the broad market is in decline.
 For example, the Standard & Poor’s 500 index is divided into 11 sectors.
 It’s entirely possible that the technology sector could be in a bull market while the utility sector is trending lower, for example.